rust-lang/cargo/src/doc/config.md

 timeout = 60000   # Timeout for each HTTP request, in milliseconds

 [build]
-jobs = 1             # number of jobs to run by default (default to # cpus) rustc = "rustc"      # path to the compiler to execute rustdoc = "rustdoc"  # path to the doc generator to execute
+jobs = 1               # number of jobs to run by default (default to # cpus) rustc = "rustc"        # path to the compiler to execute rustdoc = "rustdoc"    # path to the doc generator to execute target-dir = "target"  # path of where to place all generated artifacts
 ```

 # Environment Variables